Flex+Max wins this comparison by the narrowest margin in our database — 6.9 to 6.8.

 Cost/day$1.75$1.84

 Flex+Max scores 13/15 on Formula Design.
-That’s the highest in our database, tied with Joint 6-in-1 and Platinum Performance CJ.
 SmartFlex scores 9/15.
-The four-point gap is the widest single-dimension difference between these two products.
+That 4-point gap is the widest between these two products, and it drives the narrow overall win.

-Where does the gap come from?
-Flex+Max includes 130 mg of boswellia serrata, a plant extract with anti-inflammatory properties studied in equine joint research.
-SmartFlex doesn’t have it.
-Flex+Max also delivers 11 g of flaxseed and 5.6 g of rice bran — both omega-3 sources that support the inflammatory response from a different pathway than the glucosamine-chondroitin stack.
+Flex+Max includes 130 mg of boswellia serrata, a plant extract studied for anti-inflammatory effects in equine joint research.
+It delivers 11 grams of flaxseed and 5.6 grams of rice bran — omega-3 sources that support the inflammatory response from a separate pathway than the glucosamine-chondroitin stack.
+For a 20-year-old horse with general stiffness, these ingredients do work that 10,000 mg of glucosamine alone won’t.

 What’s in Each Scoop